haasithat13-haasi/PayGuard-AI-Risk-Manager/README.md

 ## 🚀 Live Demo

-Try the PayGuard AI Transaction Risk Manager:
+Try the interactive PayGuard AI Transaction Risk Manager:

 [Launch PayGuard Demo](https://a54fe9be2656f34030.gradio.live)

+> Note: The demo is hosted temporarily using a Gradio share link and may not always be available.
 ## 🎯 Problem

 Payment fraud can involve multiple behavioral signals such as unusually large transactions, repeated failed payment attempts, rapid transaction activity, device changes, international transactions, and unusual transaction timing.